Skip to main content

 GLOVES AND HANDWASHING

-When a task is completed, gloves should be carefully removed by pulling them off inside-out, one at a time, avoiding contact with any potentially infectious material.
-Gloves should be changed and hands washed as soon as possible.
-Never rub the eyes, mouth, or face while wearing gloves.
-Disposable gloves should never be washed and reused.
-Correct handwashing is critically important.
+When a task is completed, gloves are carefully removed by pulling them off inside-out, one at a time, avoiding contact with any potentially infectious material.
+Gloves are changed and hands washed as soon as possible.
+Rubbing the eyes, mouth, or face while wearing gloves must be avoided.
+Disposable gloves are never washed and reused.
+Correct handwashing is critically important (Kaiser Permanente, 2022; St. Maarten AIDS Foundation, 2023).

 CLOTHING AND OTHER LAUNDRY